Vulnerability

 Top contributors

-- Vulnerability Critical GNU InetUtils telnetd remote authentication bypass with active probing observed after disclosure. base
+- Vulnerability Critical GNU InetUtils telnetd remote authentication bypass with active probing observed after disclosure. main

 Case score 59